rocket-pool/old.docs.rocketpool.net/src/guides/odao/setup.md

 Cost for Non-members to Challenge Members: 1.000000 ETH
 ```

-Each of these is described in the [Performing Oracle DAO Duties](duties.md) section.
+This command is described in more detail in the [Oracle DAO Proposals](./proposals.md) section.

 ### proposal-settings